News / Analysis

 And China auto sales increased for the 4th month in a row, according to the China Association of Automobile Manufacturers, Tesla alone reporting 11,000 locally-produced cars sold in July.

-Reuters also reports that the SEC is expected to adopt Treasury Sec Mnuchin’s recommendation to delist Chinese companies from US indices by the end of 2021 unless these comply with accepted accounting standards.
+Reuters also reports that the The US Securities & Exchange Commission is the US regulator of financial markets. is expected to adopt Treasury Sec Mnuchin’s recommendation to delist Chinese companies from US indices by the end of 2021 unless these comply with accepted accounting standards.

-The Dow-Nasdaq spread continues to widen as the former closes down 0.39% on tech sector losses and the latter up 1.3% Monday.
+The Dow-Nasdaq The variance between the quoted buy and sell price of an asset.
+In forex it represents the moneychan... continues to widen as the former closes down 0.39% on tech sector losses and the latter up 1.3% Monday.

-The USD this morning continues to reject resistance at 93.70 despite an excellent JOLTS job openings report yesterday – 5.889 mn new jobs over expectations of 4.9.
+The USD this morning continues to reject The price level that traders believe represents the highest value an asset will reach before reversi... at 93.70 despite an excellent JOLTS job openings report yesterday – 5.889 mn new jobs over expectations of 4.9.
 However, analysts believe that the numbers conceal increasing numbers of workers leaving their jobs owing to contamination fears and the inability to secure childcare services.

 Meanwhile, Democrats & Republicans have agreed to resume stalled talks on their 1-3 trillion-dollar stimulus deal, which broke down last week.